jtanquil/js_130/lesson_2/closures_notes.md

       };
     }
     ```
-      - encryption is the only reasonably safe way to protect such data
+      - encryption is the only reasonably safe way to protect such data; **privacy is not security**
+          - modern debuggers can step through programs and inspect variables, exposing private data